 Home countries of refugees we've welcomed in Chicagoland

-Wahida was born in Burma, but was not recognized as a citizen of that country because she is Rohingya, a highly persecuted ethnic, religious and linguistic minority.
-Intense persecution in Burma led Wahida’s family to flee their home.
+Wahidah was born in Burma, but was not recognized as a citizen of that country because she is Rohingya, a highly persecuted ethnic, religious and linguistic minority.
+Intense persecution in Burma led Wahidah’s family to flee their home.

 Even when they are fleeing for their very lives, it can be heart-wrenching for refugees to leave their homeland.
 Isaias, for example, worked as a teacher in his home country of Eritrea.
 However, Eritrea is a totalitarian regime, known for widespread torture and forced military conscription.

 When he was just a young teen, Cyrus and his parents fled a violent civil war in their home country of Central African Republic.
 They escaped with their lives to a refugee camp in nearby Chad.
 There Cyrus met Rose, another young refugee.
 She even spoke the same tribal language as Cyrus.

 Before the Taliban gained power in Afghanistan, Sardar was a doctor with a thriving medical practice.
 He and his family were living a good life.
 But everything changed when the Taliban began targeting professionals, including doctors.
 A colleague of Sardar’s was brutally murdered at the clinic where he worked.